iammruni/book-tracker/README.md

 # Book Tracker

 Welcome to my Book Tracker!
-This simple tool helps me keep track of my reading journey, even if I sometimes spend more time on it than actually reading the books!
+This simple tool helps me keep track of my reading journey, even if I sometimes spend more time on it than actually reading the books!<br>
+_(I was bored.
+This is not exceptional, but it works for me)_

 ## Features